 Absolutely.
 If you think you have a question that should be in our FAQs, email us at info@bardbooks.com, or use our contact page.

-We received some questions we think it helpful to answer here:
+We received a question we think it helpful to answer here:

 (Please note: we will not likely have time to respond unless we decide to include your question, which may be a question that has been frequently asked by others as well.)